wowjulian/playfair-cipher/README.md

 # Intro

-For homework
+For homework.

 # How to run source code

-You can either run the source code or binary for convinence.
+Clone this repo first, then you can either run the source code or binary for convinence.

 ## Source code